2012 United States presidential election: Electoral results

-On the day of the election, spread betting firm Spreadex were offering an Obama Electoral College Votes spread of 296–300 to Romney's 239–243.
-In reality Obama's victory over Romney was far greater, winning 332 electoral votes to Romney's 206.
-Romney lost all but one of nine battleground states, and received 47 percent of the nationwide popular vote to Obama's 51 percent.
+On the day of the election, spread betting firm Spreadex offered an Obama Electoral College Votes spread of 296–300 to Romney's 239–243.
+In fact Obama's victory over Romney was greater, winning 332 electoral votes to Romney's 206.
+Obama received 51 percent of the national popular vote to Romney's 47 percent and carried eight of the nine states considered to be electoral battlegrounds.

+Altogether, Obama won in 26 states plus the District of Columbia, while Romney carried 24 states.
+Of the 3,154 counties/districts/independent cities making returns, Romney won the most popular votes in 2,447 (77.58%) while Obama carried 707 (22.42%).

+The results of the electoral vote were certified by Congress on January 4, 2013.

 Popular vote totals are from the Federal Election Commission report.
-The results of the electoral vote were certified by Congress on January 4, 2013.

 Results by state

 The table below displays the official vote tallies by each state's Electoral College voting method.
 The source for the results of all states, except those that amended their official results, is the official Federal Election Commission report.
 The column labeled "Margin" shows Obama's margin of victory over Romney (the margin is negative for every state that Romney won).

 Maine and Nebraska each allow for their election results votes to be split between candidates.
 The winner within each congressional district gets one electoral vote for the district.
 The winner of the statewide vote gets two additional electoral votes.
 In the 2012 election, all four of Maine's electoral votes were won by Obama and all five of Nebraska's electoral votes were won by Romney.